llmware-ai/llmware/README.md

 agent.xsum()
 agent.boolean(params=["is 2024 growth expected to be strong? (explain)"])

-#   at end of processing, show the report that was automatically aggregated by key
+#   at the end of processing, show the report that was automatically aggregated by key
 report = agent.show_report()

 #   displays a summary of the activity in the process
 activity_summary = agent.activity_summary()

-#   list of the responses gathered
+#   List of the responses gathered
 for i, entries in enumerate(agent.response_list):
     print("update: response analysis: ", i, entries)